maiconkf/gulp.spritesmith.3x/README.md

 # gulp.spritesmith.3x
-Convert a set of images into a spritesheet and CSS variables via gulp, support @3x
+Convert a set of images into a spritesheet and CSS variables via gulp, support @3x.
+Support: css, scss, stylus and json.

 Based on [gulp.spritesmith](https://github.com/twolfson/gulp.spritesmith)